Future of the Royal Navy: Future amphibious capability

-The 2021 defence white paper outlined a proposal related to the composition of the Royal Navy's future amphibious capability.
-It was subsequently indicated that Navy's Albion-class assault ships (since removed from service), as well as the Royal Fleet Auxiliary's Bay-class landing ships and RFA Argus, would be replaced by a new class of up to six Multi Role Support/Strike Ships (MRSS).
-These vessels superseded an earlier plan, announced by the former Secretary of State for Defence Gavin Williamson in February 2019, that the Royal Navy would purchase two commercial ships and develop them into Littoral Strike Ships.
+The envisaged future composition of the UK's amphibious warfare capabilities has gone through several iterations, settling from 2021 on the replacement of the Navy's Albion-class assault ships, as well as the Royal Fleet Auxiliary's Bay-class landing ships and RFA Argus, by a new class of up to six Multi Role Support/Strike Ships (MRSS).
+However, the Albion-class vessels were subsequently retired from service early, while RFA Argus was taken out of service in 2025 as no longer seaworthy.

-The new MRSS vessels were envisaged as having the utility to transport and deliver troops, vehicles, equipment and supplies from anywhere in the world in support of amphibious warfare and littoral manoeuvre.
-They were envisaged as incorporating a "mix of ship-to-shore offloading and logistics capabilities allow support to naval operations through landing craft, boat operations, multi-spot aviation and replenishment at sea".
-As of late 2022, the Multi-Role Support Ships were reported to be facing significant funding pressures.
+The new MRSS vessels would therefore only be ready to replace these now retired vessels in the 2030s and were also, as of late 2022, facing significant funding pressures.
 The November 2022 report of the National Audit Office on The Equipment Plan 2022-2032 stated that in July 2022 "Navy Command withdrew its plans for Type 32 frigates and MRSS because of concerns about unaffordability.
 The revised costing profile is likely to be significantly higher".

-In June 2023, the British and Dutch governments announced that the two countries would "explore opportunities" to jointly develop new specialist amphibious warships.
+In June 2023, the British and Dutch governments then announced that the two countries would "explore opportunities" to jointly develop new specialist amphibious warships.
 However, that idea was subsequently dropped and in May 2024, the defence secretary, Grant Shapps, stated that the U.K. would build its vessels independently with three MRSS vessels to be built initially together with a plan for up to three additional ships.

-The 2021 white paper had announced that, in the interim, one of the three Bay-class vessels would be converted to a Littoral Strike Ship (LSS) and fitted with permanent hangars as well as incorporating other upgrades.
-In May 2022, it was indicated that Lyme Bay was likely to be selected for the role.
-However, the planned conversion was subsequently delayed, with, in July 2022, reports appearing that the future Littoral Strike Role would now be assumed by RFA Argus.
-This followed an announcement that Argus would be retained until at least the early 2030s.
-All of these plans notwithstanding, in 2025 Argus was effectively laid up and deemed unsafe to sail.
+The 2026 DIP, however, returned to the idea of U.K. participation in the procurement of a joint-British-Dutch future ATS-class amphibious warfare ship, stating that "The Multi-Role Strike Ship (MRSS) programme was too complex and did not reflect the UK Commando Force we are now pursuing".
+The timing for any future delivery of a new capability was likely in the 2030s meaning that the naval service would have to soldier-on with only the Royal Fleet Auxiliary's Bay class landing ships in the interim.

-In 2023 it was reported that the Royal Navy and Marines were seeking a replacement for the LCVP Mk 5 landing craft with the objective of securing service entry by 2027.
+In terms of smaller amphibious craft, in 2023 it was reported that the Royal Navy and Marines were seeking a replacement for the LCVP Mk 5 landing craft with the objective of securing service entry by 2027.
 The new Commando Insertion Craft were to have a low signature and be able to carry a strike team and small vehicle over a distance of 150 miles at a speed of 25 knots.
-A production contract was reportedly envisaged by 2025.
+A production contract had been envisaged by 2025 but as of 2026 was behind schedule.
+In June 2026, the Government announced that new high-speed "Joint Commando Craft" were to be acquired for the Royal Marines (in cooperation with Norway) together with "drone and autonomous technology".